MA in Communication

 • Individualized communication studies

-In addition, faculty specialize in areas including mass media, interpersonal, intercultural, organizational, and political communication, and rhetoric.
+In addition, faculty specialize in areas including, interpersonal, intercultural, organizational, and political communication.
 Our faculty serve in prominent leadership roles in professional communication organizations.
 Their scholarship has been supported by grants from the National Science Foundation, the National Institutes of Health, the Food and Drug Administration, the Centers for Disease Control, and NASA.

-Mason’s location in the Washington, D.C., area provides students abundant opportunities for professional development.
+George Mason’s location in the Washington, D.C., area provides abundant opportunities for professional development.
 Federal agencies, non-profits, public relations firms and start-ups regularly seek current students and alumni for job opportunities.
-The program is friendly to working professionals, because classes are taught during the evening.
+The program is friendly to working professionals, because classes are taught during weekday evenings.

 Tags: